SinTan1729/chhoto-url/docs/INSTALLATION.md

 If you want to serve a custom landing page, put all your site related files, along with a valid `index.html` file in a directory, and set this to the path of the directory.
 If using docker, you need to first mount the directory inside the container.
 The admin page will then be located at `/admin/manage`.

+_Warning: Put anything except the `index.html` file inside some directory, because naked filenames will be treated as shortlinks._

 ### `CHHOTO_CACHE_CONTROL_HEADER`